YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda00/README.md

 ## B. How can I easily list all the PVC of an application

 If you are dealing with applications with lots of PODs & volumes, you may want to get a matrix which shows all the PVC per POD:
-The following example was used in the Scenario12, which presents StatefulSets.
+The following example was used in the Trident [Scenario11](../../Trident_Scenarios/Scenario11/), which presents StatefulSets.

 ```bash
 $ kubectl get pods -n mysql -o=jsonpath='{range .items[*]}{"\n"}{.metadata.name}{":\t"}{range .spec.volumes[*].persistentVolumeClaim}{.claimName}{" "}{end}{end}{"\n"}'